heygent/cna/pages/cna___Simulazione di esame.md

 	-
 	- Suppose that some researchers studying educational institutions decide to collect data to address the following two questions:

-	  > (a) As a function of k, what fraction of Cornell classes have k students enrolled?
+	  > (a) As a function of $k$, what fraction of Cornell classes have $k$ students enrolled?

-	  > (b) As a function of k, what fraction of 3rd-grade elementary school classrooms in New York State have k pupils?
+	  > (b) As a function of $k$, what fraction of 3rd-grade elementary school classrooms in New York State have $k$ pupils?

-	  Which one of these would you expect to more closely follow a power-law distribution as a function of k?
+	  Which one of these would you expect to more closely follow a power-law distribution as a function of $k$?
 Give a brief explanation for your answer, using some of the ideas about power-law distributions.
+	-
+	-